uoou/WarOfTheGhosts/README.md

 _Collaborators_: primary researcher: Simon J. Cook; tehnical support: Andrew Holgate; composition advisor: Brad Hammer

+##### Expected date of completion: work to continue over the summer of 2015.
+It is hoped that an (unfinished) version of the book will be uploaded to the [Rounded Globe](http://roundedglobe.com/books) website sometime in the late summer.

 ##### Tentative Contents

 Introduction: the War of the Ghosts